mui/mui-x/docs/data/tree-view/rich-tree-view/items/items.md

 ### Get an item by ID

-Use the `getItem` method to get an item by its ID.
+Use the `getItem` API method to get an item by its ID.

 ```ts
 const item = apiRef.current.getItem(